galrtz/SolarMLProject/README.md

 - Explore transformer-based GNN models

 ## Credits
-This project was developed by Hadar Levy and Gal Schwartz under the supervision of Dr. Khen Cohen at Tel Aviv University.
+This project was developed by Hadar Levy and Gal Schwartz under the supervision of Khen Cohen at Tel Aviv University.